Romer Zane Grey: Personal life

-Grey married Dorothy Olson on April 12, 1930, at an Episcopal church in Las Vegas.
+Grey married Dorothy Olson on April 12, 1930, at an Episcopal church in Las Vegas, Nevada.
 It was a double wedding with Lionel Bernard, Jr. (friend of Grey) and Jean Read (friend of the bride) also marrying.
 The two couples left for a double honeymoon trip to "points of interest in Utah and Arizona" before the Greys and the Bands returned to Pasadena, where they would be living.

-In 1934 Dorothy Grey filed for divorce, charging that Grey "failed to manifest interest in making a home for her."
+Four years later, in 1934 Dorothy Grey filed for divorce, charging that Grey "failed to manifest interest in making a home for her".
 The couple had been separated since November 1, 1932.
 Mrs. Grey sought custody of their 21-month-old son Romer Zane Grey, Jr. The divorce was granted September 14, 1934.
-Mrs. Grey was given custody of their son, and Romer Grey was ordered to pay $50 a month in support.
+Mrs. Grey was given custody of their son, and Romer Grey was ordered to pay $50 per month in support.

-On October 19, 1935, Grey eloped with his father’s secretary, Wilma Morris.
-In June 1939, when Wilma Grey went to court on a drunk driving charge, it was reported that "$500 bail was posted by her estranged husband Romer Grey."
+A year after the divorce, on October 19, 1935, Grey eloped with his father’s secretary, Wilma Morris.
+In June 1939, when Wilma Grey went to local court on a drunk driving charge, it was reported that "$500 bail was posted by her estranged husband Romer Grey."

-When Grey died in 1976 he was married to Octave "Bee" Grey.
+When Grey died of pneumonia at age 66 in 1976, he was married to Octave "Bee" Grey.
 She died in 1985.

 Later life and death

-Grey’s brother, Loren, stated that Romer died an alcoholic from working as a writer in the shadow of his famous father.
+Grey’s brother, Loren Grey, stated that Romer died an alcoholic from working as a writer in the shadow of his famous father.

-Romer Grey died on March 8, 1976, at Huntington Memorial Hospital in Pasadena, California from complications following pneumonia.
-He was 66.
+Grey died on March 8, 1976, at Huntington Memorial Hospital in Pasadena, California from complications of pneumonia at age 66.
 Grey was survived by his widow, brother and sister, his son, and five grandchildren.